keplerproject/wsapi/doc/us/manual.md

         PATH\_INFO: /
         SCRIPT\_NAME: /cgi-bin/hello.lua

-The generic FastCGI launcher *wsapi.fcgi* can also run the *hello.lua* file directly.
-Configuration depends on your web server, but you should tell it to run *.lua* files as FastCGI scripts with *wsapi.fcgi* as the wrapper (the configuration is analogous to the necessary for running PHP scripts with FastCGI).
+The generic FastCGI launcher *wsapi-fcgi* can also run the *hello.lua* file directly.
+Configuration depends on your web server, but you should tell it to run *.lua* files as FastCGI scripts with *wsapi-fcgi* as the wrapper (the configuration is analogous to the necessary for running PHP scripts with FastCGI).
 As an example, this is for Apache's *mod_fcgid*:

         AddHandler fcgid-script .lua
-        FCGIWrapper /usr/bin/wsapi.fcgi .lua
+        FCGIWrapper /usr/bin/wsapi-fcgi .lua

 You can also run *hello.lua* through a launcher script specially tailored to it.
 The driver script is very similar for both connectors.
 For CGI it can be this one (*hello.cgi*):